 Most of these signs imply that your bird is very sick and needs immediate veterinary attention.
 All these signs do not develop suddenly, but they happen over the course of several weeks or months.

 What Does Vitamin A Do?

 Vitamin A helps to maintain the mucous membranes and other epithelial surfaces, and when there is vitamin A deficiency, your pet birds may suffer from decreased resistance of these tissues to disease-producing organisms.
 Mucous is a protective layer that prevents the invasion of disease causing pathogens, but when there is vitamin A deficiency, mucous is diminished allowing bacteria and some microorganisms into the mucous membrane and they readily set up residence within these tissues.
 They multiply within your bird’s highly sensitive organ systems.
 As a result, the bird may experience severe respiratory and sinus infections, and structural change in the digestive and reproductive tract tissues.

-When the swelling and obstruction of the choanae becomes severe, the birds will not be able to swallow and this may cause malnutrition.
+When the swelling and obstruction of the throat tissue becomes severe, the bird will not be able to swallow and this may cause malnutrition.
 The microorganisms will also start to spread throughout the birds’ body and weaken the immune system and damage major organs.
 A deficiency of vitamin A may also cause hyperkeratosis, thickening of the skin with excessive scaliness and flakiness of the feet.
 In severe cases of deficiency, there may be changes in the kidney, which can lead to gout, indicative of kidney failure.